thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Router.desc.md

 React Router's *BrowserRouter* may only have a single child.
 That child though, can have multiple children of its own.

-We will use ES6's *“destructuring-esq”* syntax to specifically import the `BrowserRouter` binding from the React Router module.
+We will use ES6's destructuring syntax to specifically import the `BrowserRouter` binding from the React Router module.

 >App.jsx